Home

 Also, this medication can pass through breast milk.
 Studies haven't been done, so experts don't know the effects of amantadine on babies.
 So I'm sure your doctor won't prescribe this medication if you plan on having children, are pregnant, or if you've just had a baby and are nursing.
 If you think you might be pregnant, you should let your doctor know, so that the possibility can be ruled out.

-<-----Go from Amantadine back to MS Medicines
+Go from back to MS Medicines